Deemoguse/vivi-express-decorator/README.md

 ## Features

-WAMBATA Express-decorators offers a variety of features designed to facilitate the development of Express applications in a modern, class-based style:
+`@wambata/express-decorator` offers a variety of features designed to facilitate the development of Express applications in a modern, class-based style:
 - **Decorator Support**: This library brings the power of decorators to Express.js, allowing you to expressively annotate your class-based controllers and their methods with relevant metadata.
 - **Non-invasive**: Original classes and methods remain untouched, keeping your codebase clean and free from modifications.
 The library works by creating metadata associated with your classes and methods, not by modifying them directly.
 - **Middleware and API Declaration**: Middleware and API paths can be declared at both controller and method levels, enabling granular control over the request-handling pipeline.